 You can access the Document Library from your desktop file manager via WebDAV.
 WebDAV is a protocol based on HTTP for managing files stored on web servers.
 WebDAV is supported by most major operating systems and desktop environments, including Linux, macOS, and Windows.

 To access the Document Library folder from a file browser, you must use your log-in credentials and the WebDAV URL of the folder you want to access.
 Follow these steps:

-Copy the WebDAV URL and follow the instructions for your operating system:
+Follow the instructions for your operating system.

 http://.
 For GNOME Files, change the URL’s protocol to

 http://.
 Paste the modified URL in your file manager, press Enter, and enter your credentials when prompted.

 Once set up, you can use your operating system’s file browser to add, edit, and delete files in the connected Documents and Media folder.
 If you edit a file in this folder on your file system, all changes appear in Liferay and the file’s minor version is incremented.